archon-laboratories/obriareus/Multi-Armed Bandit/README.md

 * Number of Trials

-* Mean Reward of Each Arm
+* Mean Reward of Each core.Arm

-* Standard Deviation of Reward for Each Arm
+* Standard Deviation of Reward for Each core.Arm

-* Cost of Each Arm
+* Cost of Each core.Arm

 * Reward Distributions